wildwatermelon/sharp-object-detector/README.md

 A Modified YOLOv2 for Sharp Object Detection

 ### models
-the models can be found in model_ref.py
+all models can be found in model_ref.py

 ### tensorboard
 `tensorboard --logdir=tensorboard/yolo_voc/sharp_object_dataset`